kontainapp/km/docs/build.md

 ### CI/CD

-We use Azure Pipelines hooked into github for CI/CD.
-See `azure-pipelines.yml` for configuration and `azure-pipeline.md` doc for info, including FAQ (e.g how to run CI containers manually)
+We use Gitgub Action for for CI/CD.
+See `.github/workflows/km-ci-workflow.yaml` for configuration and `ci_pipeline.md` doc for info, including FAQ (e.g how to run CI containers manually)

 ### Coverage